autonomousvision/navsim/docs/agents.md

 - `get_optimizers()`
 Use this function to define the optimizers used for training.
-Depending on wheter you want to use a learning-rate scheduler or not, this function needs to either return just an Optimizer (of type `torch.optim.Optimizer`) or a dictionary that contains the Optimizer (key: "optimizer") and the learning-rate scheduler of type `torch.optim.lr_scheduler.LRScheduler` (key: "lr_scheduler").
+Depending on whether you want to use a learning-rate scheduler or not, this function needs to either return just an Optimizer (of type `torch.optim.Optimizer`) or a dictionary that contains the Optimizer (key: "optimizer") and the learning-rate scheduler of type `torch.optim.lr_scheduler.LRScheduler` (key: "lr_scheduler").

 - `compute_trajectory()`
 In contrast to the non-learning-based Agent, you don't have to implement this function.